Learning Visual Robotic Control Efficiently with Contrastive Pre-training and Data Augmentation: Experimental Evaluation

 \subsection{Experimental Setup}

-\textbf{Real Robot}: We use the xArm \cite{xarm} robot for all real-world experiments.
+\textbf{Real robot}: We use the xArm \cite{xarm} robot for all real-world experiments.
 The end effector, a parallel two-jaw gripper, is position controlled with three degrees of freedom.
+At each step, the robot takes in an action containing the end effector and gripper aperture displacement.

+\textbf{Operation space}: The range of motion of the gripper is confined to a $25\,$cm-high imaginary box above the manipulation surface.
+For majority of the tasks, objects are contained in a plastic tray approximately $40 \times 34\,$cm in size measured at its bottom.
+Sponge padding was placed below the tray to absorb minor collisions between the gripper and the objects.

-The action input to the robot is the gripper motion and aperture displacement. \textbf{Input}: We use two RGB cameras, one positioned over the shoulder for maximal view of the arm, and the other located within the gripper to provide a local object-level view.
-The inputs images have a resoluition of $1280\times720$ and $640\times480$ respectively, and are downsized, concatenated, and cropped randomly before being passed into the neural networks. \textbf{Demonstrations}: Using a Xbox controller \cite{xbox}, we teleoperate the robot.
-Collecting demonstrations for each task requires less than 10 minutes, which includes resetting the environment.
+\textbf{Input}: We use two RGB cameras, one positioned over the shoulder for maximal view of the arm, and the other located within the gripper to provide a local object-level view.
+The over-the-shoulder camera is an Intel Realsense D415, with native resolution of $1280 \times 720$, and only the RGB frames are utilized during both training and testing.
+Inside the gripper, we use an Arducam 8MP camera module configured to $640 \times 480$ in resolution.
+Image frames from both cameras are cropped and down-sampled to $100 \times 100$ pixels for use in our training algorithm.

+\textbf{Demonstrations}: Using an Xbox controller \cite{xbox}, we teleoperate the robot by supplying the end effector and gripper aperture displacement.
+Collecting demonstrations for each task requires less than \textbf{10 minutes}.
+This is a very loose upper bound, which includes physically resetting the environment, and also accounts for possible human error and inefficiency during the demonstration collection phase.